PBS Kids: PBS Kids

 PBS revived the PBS Kids Channel on January 16, 2017, this time being structured as an over-the-top and digital multicast television network with an online livestream of the channel on the PBS Kids website and video app, in addition to utilizing largely the same distribution methods that had been used for the original channel.
 At the time of launch, no changes were made to the main PBS Kids block on PBS.
 The block is counter programmed from the channel, thus the same show would not be shown at the same time on the channel and block.

 In November 2020, PBS Kids, in association with the main PBS service, became the terrestrial television home of select specials from the Peanuts animated library, under a sub-licensing agreement with Apple TV+.
 The agreement allowed both PBS and the PBS Kids Channel to air It's the Great Pumpkin, Charlie Brown, A Charlie Brown Thanksgiving, and A Charlie Brown Christmas over the air, once per year.
 After the 2021 holiday season, the agreement with PBS ended, and since then, the Peanuts specials have not aired on American broadcast television.

-On July 19, 2022, PBS Kids introduced a new brand identity by Lippincott; the rebranding incorporates aspects of the current PBS branding also developed by Lippincott, changing its logo to an electric blue circle with a tweaked version of the existing PBS Kids wordmark (which was maintained in order to preserve brand recognition for younger viewers), set in green and white.
+On July 19, 2022, PBS Kids introduced a new brand identity developed by the creative consultancy Lippincott.
+The rebranding aligns with the parent network's visual system by changing the primary logo to an electric blue circle.
+It features a slightly modified version of the existing PBS Kids wordmark—retained to preserve brand recognition among younger viewers—rendered in green and white.
 The Dash mascot was discontinued, but supplanted by a new system of customizable cartoon characters seen in promos.
 The characters have customizable facial features, skin tones, and disability aids to reflect a diverse youth audience and how they portray themselves.

 In February 2023, a major shift in program scheduling reduced the duration of the daytime PBS Kids block on local PBS stations significantly.
 Previously, the PBS Kids block encompassed a much larger portion of the daytime schedule, with the national schedule consisting of 13 hours of programming both before- and after-school hours throughout the morning and afternoon.
 The cuts would reduce its duration to eight hours.
 Many PBS stations had already begun transitioning to shorter morning blocks, but this change pushed nearly all stations to shorten their daytime children's schedules to morning hours only.
 PBS cited changes in viewing behaviors, and decided that it was advantageous to focus their children's programming in the mornings and cater to more general audiences in the afternoons, while continuing to grow their audience on the 24/7 kids service.